Daniel-Griffiths/expo-app-icon/README.md

 ## Configure

-Add the plugin to your app config and declare your icons.
+Add the plugin to your `app.json` config and declare your icons.
 Each icon needs an `ios` and/or `android` image path:

 ```json
 {